-Wrongful Dismissal Cases
+Wrongful Dismissal Cases in BC

 Financial Advisor found to be wrongfully dismissed

 Our client was a Successful judgment on behalf of employee where employer alleged cause.
 Court determined there was no cause and that the employer had acted in bad faith in carrying out the termination.